My passion for writing started at the age of eleven when I began journaling.

 To get started, figure out if you want to write on paper or on a computer.
 Once you’ve identified your medium, establish a ritual, find a comfortable (distraction-free) space in your house and keep your journal a judgment-free zone.

 Journaling has been found to have therapeutic benefits and helps us connect with ourselves and others.
-It helps you heal from your pain and trauma as well as aiding you in identifying solutions.
+It helps you heal from your pain and trauma as well as aids you in identifying solutions.